vdaburon/blog_http_simple_table_server/doc/US/README_US.md

-# JMeter Plugin Http Simple Table Server in depth
+# JMeter Plugin Http Simple Table Server (STS) in depth

 # From the need to the creation of the STS plugin